 With today's fast pace and the fact that most people who provide any type of service have more work than they can handle, good service may be considered a rare treat.
 After all, it's not easy to juggle several people's issues at one time while a line of anxious customers wait their turn.
 When you have a positive experience, make sure you let the service person know how much you appreciate the extra attention.
+Your kind comments will probably make that person's day much brighter.

 How Good Service Makes a Difference

 Maybe you just had a business lunch at one of your favorite restaurants, and the employees went out of their way to take care of you and your clients.
 The hostess seated you right away, handed menus to everyone, and took time to answer questions about the daily specials.
 The server approached your table with a smile, greeted everyone, and made sure your order was perfect.
+This makes you look good to your clients.

 Or perhaps you spent the afternoon at a spa, and now you feel more relaxed than you can ever remember.
 The aesthetician made your face look 10 years younger, and the massage therapist found every single knot in your muscles.
+Now you feel as though you can take on the world.

 These acts of good service should be acknowledged.
 It's also nice to let their supervisor know how much you appreciate what the person did for you.
 It could make a big difference during the service person's next job evaluation.